KO443/Splunk-power-user-lab-Projects/Lets Install an Enterprise stand-alone Splunk Instance/README.md

-In this repository, we will download Splunk Enterprise directly from the official Splunk website and extract the installation package.
+In this repository, I will download Splunk Enterprise directly from the official Splunk website and extract the installation package.
 <br>
 <br>
 <br>